mhaugrud/msumcspy/_sources/PythonTurtle/FlowofExecutionoftheforLoop.rst

 as "Python's moving finger".

 Control flow until now has been strictly top to bottom, one statement at a time.
 We call this type of control **sequential**.
-Sequential flow of control is always assumed to be the default behavior for a computer program.
-The ``for`` statement changes this.
+In Python flow is sequential as long as successive statements are indented the *same* amount.
+The ``for`` statement changes this by introducing indented sub-statements (a block) after the for-loop heading.

 Flow of control is often easy to visualize and understand if we draw a flowchart.
 This flowchart shows the exact steps and logic of how the ``for`` statement executes.